 ATCP 105.001 Definitions.
 Except as otherwise provided, the definitions specified in s.
-100.30 (2), Stats.; apply to this chapter.
+100.30 (2), Stats., apply to this chapter.
 In this chapter and in s.
-100.30, Stats:
+100.30, Stats.:

-- (1) "Customary discounts for cash" includes all discounts offered to a wholesaler or retailer that are conditioned on payment within a certain time. - (2) "Department" means the Wisconsin department of agriculture, trade and consumer protection. - (3) "Excise taxes" includes state and federal excise taxes, petroleum inspection fees and state and federal assessments on petroleum products to fund leaking underground storage tank programs. - (4) "Motor vehicle fuel" means any liquid prepared, advertised or sold for use as or commonly and commercially used as a fuel in internal combustion engines. - (5) "Replacement cost of the merchandise" means the price to the wholesaler or retailer meeting all of the following requirements: - (a) The price is for the same merchandise as the merchandise whose cost is in question. - (b) The price is available for merchandise if bought in the same quantity as the quantity purchased on the most recent date before the date of the sale in question. - (c) The price was available between 2 dates: the date of the sale in question and the date, before this sale, when the wholesaler or retailer last purchased the same merchandise.
+- (1) "Customary discounts for cash" includes all discounts offered to a wholesaler or retailer that are conditioned on payment within a certain time. - (2) "Department" means the Wisconsin department of agriculture, trade and consumer protection. - (3) "Excise taxes" includes state and federal excise taxes, petroleum inspection fees and state and federal assessments on petroleum products to fund leaking underground storage tank programs. - (4) "Motor vehicle fuel" means any liquid prepared, advertised or sold for use as or commonly and commercially used as a fuel in internal combustion engines. - (4m) "Petroleum price reporting service" has the meaning given in s.
+100.30 (2) (cL), Stats. - (5) "Replacement cost of the merchandise" means the price to the wholesaler or retailer meeting all of the following requirements: - (a) The price is for the same merchandise as the merchandise whose cost is in question. - (b) The price is available for merchandise if bought in the same quantity as the quantity purchased on the most recent date before the date of the sale in question. - (c) The price was available between 2 dates: the date of the sale in question and the date, before this sale, when the wholesaler or retailer last purchased the same merchandise. - (6) "Terminal" means, for purposes of subch.
+III of ch.
+ATCP 105, a terminal under s.
+100.30 (2) (j), Stats., or group of terminals, under s.
+100.30 (2m) (c), Stats., for which a petroleum price reporting service routinely lists, on most days, prices offered by at least 3 refiners or wholesalers of motor vehicle fuel.